top of page

 An increasing number of drownings involve autistic kids. (the Children's Services Council of Palm Beach County) In fact, 1/3 of the 119 Florida kids that drowned last year were autistic.
 (Autism Society of Florida)

-Thousands of children are are vulnerable to death by drowning in the many pools, lakes, retaining ponds, and waterways of Florida, not to mention the Atlantic Ocean with our 8,436 miles of shoreline.
+Thousands of children are vulnerable to death by drowning in the many pools, lakes, retaining ponds, and waterways of Florida, not to mention the Atlantic Ocean with our 8,436 miles of shoreline.

 Florida drowning rates are the highest in the US.
 Let's put an end to this.
 Let's make water fun and safe for all kids!